 There are considerable strategic and cultural advantages in being a challenger brand.
-You don't have to be all things to all people; you can choose a place to stand and something to believe in; you can focus on brilliantly delivering that and that alone - even if, while some people love you, others sail right on by.
+We don't have to be all things to all people; we can choose a place to stand and something to believe in; we can focus on brilliantly delivering that and that alone — even if, while some people love us, others sail right on by.

-There are three criteria for a challenger brand, outlined in 'Eating the Big Fish II':
+There are three criteria for a challenger brand, outlined in 'Eating the Big Fish' by Adam Morgan.